rubengamboa/4820-slides/ch03-design-theory.md

 ## The Chase Test for Lossless Joins

-* Next, we use the FDs to "chase" the symbols in the tableauxa
+* Next, we use the FDs to "chase" the symbols in the tableaux
 * The goal is to to see which symbols must be the same, e.g., $b_1 = b_2 = b$
   <br><br>
 * So suppose that the FDs are $A \rightarrow B$, $B \rightarrow C$ and $C, D \rightarrow A$